Mistakes. They happen. You can not easily “edit + undo” in pyrography but there are a couple tricks to making mistakes less visible.

 There are a couple ways to get rid of these too!

-Start here as the eraser gets the majority of the lines off or at least makes them lighter and less visible.
+Start here as the eraser gets the majority of the lines off or at least makes them much lighter and less visible.

 Regular old sandpaper will work to get off graphite and pencil lines.
 Lightly sanding over your burn lines makes them sharper and cleaner, getting rid of overburn.
 This part sounds scary but it will really get everything off!
 Except what you’ve burned of course, UNLESS your lines and shading are not deep.
 If you have very light shading or lines, you may have to touch them up.
 I usually recommend getting the outline or majority of my design burned, take of the graphite lines with the Tombow eraser and a light sand, AND THEN fill in details and shading.